Why Did Women’s Hats Have Netting?

 While searching history books, you might observe that the veil has been used for different purposes.
 These are the few circumstances where women preferred to veil.

 - Women wore veils to cover the hairs entirely, often necks till the chins.

-- Additionally, over the centuries, under exceptional circumstances, the women have worn the sheer veils.
-Specific conditions, including mourning, funerals, and the subsequent period of “high mourning,” the veil had been dressed as draped over while pinned with a hat or a bonnet.
+- Additionally, over the centuries, under exceptional circumstances, women have worn sheer veils.
+Specific conditions, including mourning, funerals, and the subsequent period of “high mourning,” the veil had been dressed and draped over while pinned with a hat or a bonnet.

-- The veils have been used as a substitute to a mask
+- The veils have been used as a substitute for a mask

-- One might use the veil as the simple method of hiding the identity where she wants to keep herself unnoticed and don’t want people to find out about herself.
+- One might use the veil as a simple method of hiding the identity where she wants to keep herself unnoticed and doesn’t want people to find out about herself.

 - The veil also helps women with sensitive skin to keep their faces out from dust and pollution.

 Veiling has its significance.
 Each significance symbolized the importance of the veil.
 To uncover what does a veil symbolize?
 We will discuss a few of them here.